 What matters when giving feedback?

 It’s given to the person or entity (e.g., organization or team) that can utilize the feedback in a timely manner

 It’s used for improvement (I.e. to modify a future action)

 These three factors apply within any context of feedback - workplace or otherwise.

 There are many different types of employee surveys you can use to build your employee feedback strategy.

-That’s why we’ve put together a basic employee feedback strategy (including recommended surveys) any organization can implement in six, simple steps.
-We’ll go through each one, and later on, you’ll learn more about how to customize this strategy for your organization’s unique needs.
+That’s why we’ve put together a basic employee feedback strategy (including recommended surveys) any organization can implement in six simple steps.
+We’ll go through each, and later on, you’ll learn more about how to customize this strategy for your organization’s unique needs.

 For a basic feedback strategy, we suggest these six steps:

 1. Gather baseline data through an employee engagement survey